-International trading groups which have staff working on assignment away from their home country will understand the benefits to be gained from supporting their employees whilst in their temporary working location and ensuring they are free to concentrate on their work.
+International trading groups which have staff working on assignment away from their home location will understand the benefits to be gained from supporting their employees whilst in their temporary working location and ensuring they are free to concentrate on their work.

 With a global network of expatriate tax specialists, Baker Tilly International provides international trading groups with a full spectrum of technical and practical advice in looking after the needs of their staff working away from home, wherever they are located.
 Some of the ways in which we can help include: